sarthaksemwal/Java_practise/README.md

 # Java_practise
-This repo contains all the programming question that i am doing during my java learning journey
+This repo contains all the programming question that i am doing during my java practise sessions